 This is a great way to explore Rome on your first visit.
 Hopping on a bike gives you a chance to explore larger areas of the city.
 You will see historic sights and parks, bridges and monuments.
-Having a guide with you makes it more enjoyable, entertaining and safe.
+Having a guide with you makes it more enjoyable, entertaining, and safe.

-Night photography tour
+Rome night photography tour

-Ghost an mystery tour
+Ghost and mystery tour

 Things to do in Rome at night – conclusion